-As a retailer, you’ve always wondered what goes on in the minds of your online shoppers.
-Indeed, if we could decipher this one crazy variable, we’d never have to worry about product mixes, pricing and even advertising.
+As a retailer, you’ve always wondered to know online consumer behavior.
+Indeed, if we could decipher this one crazy variable, we’d never have to worry about product mixes, pricing, and even advertising.

 Unfortunately, no amount of data in the world can accurately capture the mindset of every consumer and for every product.
 This is why we’ve split this discussion to cover online shoppers of three kinds- those shoppers who already know what they want and visit your site, those who have a product category in mind but haven’t yet shortlisted a product, and those who are just taking a look around.

 3 Effective ways to Understand Online Consumer Behavior:

 When buying online, many decided shoppers have gotten to make that decision after a lot of consideration, discussion and reading reviews.
 At this point, there is very little you can do to change their minds.
 Buyers with made-up minds often visit your site to see if they can get a better deal with you than elsewhere.
 Can you give it to them?
 Some categories they buy from include electronics and gadgets, high-value items and furniture.

 Since they’ve already made up their mind, you need to sweeten the deal.
 Most electronics retailers are always in a constant price war- so can you offer free goodies, extended warranty, or even just a pair of good earphones to go with the new phone?